Ealenn/gira/README.md

 You can also configure custom profiles and use them in any Gira command by specifying the `--profile` option.

-This is useful if you need to work with multiple Jira instances or accounts.
+This is useful if you need to work with multiple instances or accounts.

 ```
 ❯ gira config --profile perso